BlagojeBlagojevic/Ising-model/README.md

 # Ising-model

-C implementation of the Ising model
+C code to simulate the Ising model of a Ferromagnet.